FabricMC/fabric-docs/develop/loom/fabric-api.md

 title: Fabric API DSL
 description: Documentation for the Fabric API support in the Fabric Loom Gradle plugin.
 authors:
+  - Atakku
+  - caoimhebyrne
+  - Daomephsta
+  - JamiesWhiteShirt
+  - Juuxel
+  - kb-1000
   - modmuss50
-  - kb-1000
-  - Juuxel
-  - Atakku
   - SolidBlock-cn
-authors-nogithub:
-  - jamieswhiteshirt
-  - daomephsta
-  - caoimhe
 ---

 Loom has a DSL to help configure certain aspects of Fabric API such as data generation and tests.